TarasKutsyk/Data-Analytics-Project/README.md

 There are 5 optional parameters:
 - DropCol (DropCol = None): a list of names of columns to be deleted.
 Do not put column 'car'.
 It is drop in NaN preprocessing.
+- DropRow (DropRow = None): a list of tupeles: [(column, value), ...] which must be removed from data.
+- DropRowEpsilon (DropRowEpsilon = 0): if DropRowEpsilon > 0, then removed all (column, value) rows where the frequency of value in data is less than epsilon.
 - EncConfig (EncConfig = None): encoding conficuration.
 The are some possible input:
     - If not defined: there is no endcoding included.
     - If EncConfig = 'OneHot': all categorical features are encoded using OneHot encoding.